jshakes/jshakespeare2023/content/posts/2025-05-14-wordpress-skiplinks.md

 You can test whether skip-links are working on your WordPress FSE site by loading a page and pressing `Tab`.
 You should see a link appear in the top-left corner of the page saying **“Skip to content.”** Pressing `Enter` while this link is in focus should shift focus past the navigation and into the main content area.

-If you don’t see the skip link, it’s likely that your template is missing a `<main>` element.
+If you don’t see the skip-link, it’s likely that your template is missing a `<main>` element.

-## How WordPress determines whether and where to add a skip link
+## How WordPress determines whether and where to add a skip-link

 If you view the source of your page, you will see the following snippet, which is added by [`wp_enqueue_block_template_skip_link`](https://github.com/WordPress/WordPress/blob/6.4/wp-includes/theme-templates.php#L109C10-L109C45):